Facts and figures

 Care for all

 As part of a “safety net” hospital, Massey is committed to caring for all Virginians regardless of their insurance status or ability to pay.
-Massey is designated as an NCI Minority-based Clinical Oncology Program because at least 40 percent of our patients are minorities.
+At least 30 percent of Massey's patients are minorities and Massey is designated as a Minority/Underserved NCI Community Oncology Research Program institution to lead a statewide clinical trials network that fosters access to cancer research for minority and medically underserved patients.
 We are also conducting NCI-funded studies aimed at reducing cancer incidence and mortality among minorities.